 Before starting to exercise it might be a good idea to check with your doctor if you haven't been active in awhile.
 Also, you'll likely need to build up slowly.
 The first week you might try walking on two days for 15 minutes each.
 Then you can gradually increase the number of days and minutes per session over a few weeks.
-The Mayo Clinic provides a timeline.

 Ready, set, don't go until you gently warm up your body.
 Starting slowly gives your muscles and joints a chance to loosen, which prevents injuries.
 Around five or 10 minutes of warm-up usually is enough.